Cairhiin/AI-idea/README.md

 ## Summary

 Manage a team on a budget!
 Find players that are outperforming their market value, maximize player quality within a given budget.
-Not every team is Manchester City and can afford high profile players.

 ## Background